DIABETIC RETINPATHY SCREENING AT THE EYE TEAM

 Anyone with type 1 diabetes or type 2 diabetes is potentially at risk of developing diabetic retinopathy.
 Everyone with diabetes who is 12 years old or over is invited for eye screening at our practice once a year.

-To enable us to obtain a clear photograph, David will place drops into your eyes to dilate your pupils.
-The drops take approximately 20 minutes to make your pupils bigger, after which time David will be able to take clear and detailed photographs.
+To enable your screener to obtain a clear photograph, they will place drops into your eyes to dilate your pupils.
+The drops take approximately 20 minutes to make your pupils bigger, after which time they will be able to take clear and detailed photographs.
 Depending on your result, you may be advised to return for another appointment a year later, attend more regular appointments, or discuss treatment options with a specialist.